joaocarmo/instagram-getter/README.md

 ### Changelog

+#### v0.2

+- Removed the close button,
+- Added a button to the top bar to show/hide the menu
+- Double click reloads the menu

 #### v0.1.1
 - Added a close button
 - Added logic to detect if the image is an avatar or a post picture